Appearance

 | Server API | Trigger a specific graphic by ID from anywhere on the internet, regardless of what the operator has selected.
 Authenticated, internet-exposed. |

-The Client API is the right fit for hardware controllers (Stream Deck, foot pedals, deck builders) that sit beside the operator on the same network and act as remote hotkeys.
+The Client API is the right fit for hardware controllers (Stream Deck, foot pedals, deck builders) that sit on the same machine as the controller and act as remote hotkeys.
 Pressing a Stream Deck button feels exactly like pressing Numpad +.

 Network access

-The controller binds the API server to all network interfaces, so any device on the same LAN can reach it:
+The controller binds the API server to 127.0.0.1 (loopback) by default, so only processes running on the same machine can reach it:

 text